-You’re expected to build your own audience, promote yourself, and develop the strategic relationships that lead to success.
+You’re expected to build your own audience and affiliates, promote yourself, and develop the strategic relationships that lead to success.

 In addition, you need a good elevator speech, just like any other professional.
 So, dig into the following resources and learn how to be more likeable.

 64. Discover how an accountability partner can help your writing and your career.

 65. Understand that your personality is your most precious commodity.

 66. Learn how to win friends and influence people online.